vmsilvamolina/vmsilvamolina.github.io/_posts/2014/2014-05-30-system-center-data-protection-manager-borrar-una-cinta.md

 ---
 En DPM trabajando con unidades de cinta, en alguna oportunidad nos podemos encontrar con errores de cinta.
 Uno de los errores puede ser el siguiente:

+{% highlight plaintext %}
-> The detailed inventory of tape failed for the following reason: (ID: 3316)
+The detailed inventory of tape failed for the following reason: (ID: 3316)

->
-> The tape in Stand Alone Drive Tape Library Hewlett Packard LTO Ultrium-2 drive at Drive Hewlett Packard LTO Ultrium-2 drive has been written to by another tape backup application using an unsupported physical block size.
+The tape in Stand Alone Drive Tape Library Hewlett Packard LTO Ultrium-2 drive at Drive Hewlett Packard LTO Ultrium-2 drive has been written to by another tape backup application using an unsupported physical block size.
 DPM supports a physical block of 65536 bytes for writing and a physical block size ranging from 1024 bytes to 65536 bytes for reading.
 So DPM will not be able to read or overwrite the contents of this tape.
 (ID: 24084)
+{% endhighlight %}

 Como resultado de este error, DPM no puede escribir en la cinta, la cinta no se borra, y por lo tanto, no se puede utilizar para una tarea de respaldo.
 Buscando en internet, existen varios procedimientos y herramientas que no han funcionado.
 Incluso *DPMTapeUtil.Ps1*, no funcionó.